Egress Windows Code

 Locking Mechanisms

-An egress window or door must be able to be opened from the inside without having to use a key or other tool.
+An egress window or door must be able to be opened from the inside without having to use a key, crank or other tool.
+There cannot be objects that are blocking an individual from easily being able to open the window.

 The exterior window well must be large enough for the window to open completely.
 The window well needs to have horizontal dimensions of at least 9 square feet and at least 36" of horizontal projection out from the house.